-Have you ever been called names or heard someone describe you in a way that didn’t sit well with you?
+Have you ever been called names?
+Have you heard someone describe you in a way that didn’t sit well with you?
 Your first instinct may have been to go back to the schoolyard saying, “Sticks and stones may break my bones, but words will never hurt me.”
-Unfortunately, that is just not true.
+Unfortunately, that is not true.

-I use to assume it was cool if I called myself “a narcoleptic.”
+I used to assume it was cool if I called myself “a narcoleptic.”
 I even started a blog with the title “Traveling Narcoleptic.”
-I believed that narcolepsy was just as much a part of my identity as my sex, religion, nationality and so on.
-I can even identify as a proud person with narcolepsy at times, so I didn’t have a problem labeling myself as such or including it in my “identity”.
+I can identify as a proud person with narcolepsy.
+It has certainly shaped who I am today.
+So, I didn’t have a problem labeling myself as such or including it in my “identity.”

-For those that don’t want to dig into the details, in summary, these studies show that the words we choose are important.
+In summary, these studies show that the words we choose are important.
 Using disease first language like “an epileptic” instead of “a person with epilepsy” made a significant difference in how people felt about interacting with that person on various levels.
-Using people first language, (people WITH disabilities) when communicating with those who do not suffer from a disability or disease makes them less likely to associate negative stereotypes with us and our community.
+Using people first language, (people WITH disabilities) when communicating with those who do not have a disability or disease makes them less likely to associate negative stereotypes with us and our community.

-As an English teacher, I do believe that words are important.
-I am working to change my own vocabulary around my narcolepsy after about twelve years of using disease first language.
+As an English teacher, I do believe that words have an impact.
+I am changing my vocabulary around narcolepsy after more than ten years of using disease first language.
 I want to challenge you to do the same.
-So if you are ready to make the change consider replacing the following phrases: a narcoleptic, narcoleptics, a narcoleptic person, narcoleptic people.
+So if you are ready to make the change, consider replacing the following phrases: a narcoleptic, narcoleptics, a narcoleptic person, narcoleptic people.
 You can use, a person with narcolepsy, or people with narcolepsy which are both abbreviated within the narcolepsy community as PWN.